Ducati Monster 1200S: Concept and design

 The Ducati Monster 1200 is a naked sports bike.
 It developed with a new headlight and design.
 Ducati designers were inspired by the fundamentals of the Monster's 1993 model in the concept of a "sport naked bike."

 The Monster 1200 has new features and design, but it retains Ducati's signature naked style.
 The Monster 1200 has a slimmer tank and new technological headlight flanked by LED front position lights, as well as LED brake and indicators.
 The instrumentation features a completely configurable TFT (thin-film transistor) display with three alternative displays (Sport, Touring, and Urban) to suit the selected Ducati Riding Mode.
 Another major change is the three Y-spokes with exclusive "S" graphics and a front carbon mudguard, and the DRL (Daytime Running Light) system in the front headlight.

-The 1200 S has a 90° V-twin engine, called an L-twin by Ducati, with Desmodromic valves Design by Miguel Angel Galluzzi and produced by Ducati in Bologna, Italy.
-The 1200s is the second top model of the Monster (the R version is top model in Monster's series).
+The 1200S has a 90° V-twin engine, called an L-twin by Ducati, with Desmodromic valves Design by Miguel Angel Galluzzi and produced by Ducati in Bologna, Italy.
+The 1200S is the second top model of the Monster (the R version is top model in Monster's series).
 It has a 1,198cc V-twin engine with four-valve Desmodromic heads that produces 147 bhp and 91 ft-lb of torque, which is based on the former Superbike engine.

 With a single-sided cast aluminum swingarm, Ohlins suspension, and Brembo M50 Evo radial brake calipers, that big engine is contained in a steel tube trellis frame.
 It's essentially a Superbike chassis modified for road use.